matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * At first staircase landing, bear left onto broken concrete pathway, then turn left onto dirt trail, then immediately turn right onto dirt trail.
 * Continue on trail and follow it to an intersection near a parking lot.
 Turn right on trail..
 * Where trails merge, continue straight..
 * When you reach flat open space behind Laguna Honda Hospital, bear left to follow the trail as it snakes up hill.
-(If you turn right to follow path through lawn to hospital, you will find restroom as well as a gathering of pigs, goats, and other farm animals (limited hours).)
 * At the top of hill, you will arrive at driveway between old and new hospital complex.
 Turn left, following edge of employee parking lot.
 * Pick up trail to left of stop sign along curb.
 Follow trail uphill to Panorama (Note: Multiple trail options will all reach Panorama.)
 * Turn right on Panorama and follow sidewalk to Twin Peaks Blvd.